-1. The section modulus of stiffeners adjacent to both sides of sliding doors (the one asterisked in Fig 3.14.9) are to be determined by the formula for stiffeners of deep tank bulkheads. the upper end of h in the formula is to be the bulkhead deck at the centreline of hull.
+The section modulus of stiffeners adjacent to both sides of sliding doors (the one asterisked in Fig 3.14.9) are to be determined by the formula for stiffeners of deep tank bulkheads. the upper end of h in the formula is to be the bulkhead deck at the centreline of hull.

-412. Test (2020) [See Rule]
+412. Test (2021) [See Rule]

-1. Doors which are not immersed by an equilibrium or intermediate waterplane but become intermittently immersed at angles of heel in the required range of positive stability beyond the equilibrium position are to be hose tested.
+1. Doors above freeboard or bulkhead deck, which are not immersed by an equilibrium or intermediate waterplane but become intermittently immersed at angles of heel in the required range of positive stability beyond the equilibrium position are to be hose tested.